krishnadesai66/ebaymarketplace/README.md

 This project is a recreation of eBay marketplace where website users can log in as users to buy/sell, customers representatives, and admin.
 This functional application links a back-end database management system with an interactive UI for the users of the marketplace.

 BUILT WITH:
-Java Server Pages
+Java Server Pages,
-HTML
+HTML,
-CSS
+CSS,
 Java